 Contact Lawyers for Justice

 If you have experienced pay stub violations at work, contact us to speak to our wage and hour violation attorney.
-Lawyers for Justice serves all of Southern California and is conveniently located in Glendale.
+Lawyers for Justice, PC serves all of Southern California and is conveniently located in Glendale.
 Our knowledge of California employment law empowers us to help assess your situation, build a claim, and obtain the compensation you deserve.
 To speak to a wage and hour lawyer in Los Angeles, call 818-587-8423 and receive your free consultation.